USF-BigDataLab/geopresence/README.md

 ##### Grid queries

 There is functionality for determining

-1. If *any* geodes in the grid match the query
+1. *Which* geodes in the grid are contained in the query.
-2. *Which* geodes in the grid match the query.
+2. *Which* geodes in the grid are contained in the query and have data.
+3. If *any* geodes in the grid are contained in the query and have data.

 ##### Geode queries